andy-thomas/AndyMonte/Trial1/AndyMonte/AndyMonte/ReadMeAndy.txt

 ﻿TO DO:
-Create GitHub repository and save to repository
-Why does counter reset - is there a better way to display elapsed time?
+Create GitHub repository and save to repository - done Why does counter reset - is there a better way to display elapsed time?
 Clear out data from storage before run if..
 When user enters project data, ask whether to "overwrite existing project if exists"